AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/cfg-replication-methods.md

 `Replication` methods fall into three groups - `Incremental`, `Full Table`, and `Paused`.

 [**[!UICONTROL Incremental Replication]**](#incremental) means that [!DNL Commerce Intelligence] replicates only new or updated data on every replication attempt.
-As these methods greatly reduce latency, Adobe recommends using it where possible.
+As these methods greatly reduce latency, [!DNL Adobe] recommends using it where possible.

 [**[!UICONTROL Full Table Replication]**](#fulltable) means that [!DNL Commerce Intelligence] replicates the entire contents of a table on every replication attempt.
 Because of the potentially large amount of data to be replicated, these methods can increase latency and update times.
-If a table contains any timestamped or datetime columns, Adobe recommends using an Incremental method instead.
+If a table contains any timestamped or datetime columns, [!DNL Adobe] recommends using an Incremental method instead.

 **[!UICONTROL Paused]** indicates that replication for the table is stopped or paused. [!DNL Commerce Intelligence] does not check for new or updated data during an update cycle; this means that no data is replicated from a table that has this as its Replication Method.